Interactions and oscillations of coherent flavor eigenstates in beta decay: Generalized coherent flavor eigenstates

 Equations~(\ref{eq:cs1}), (\ref{eq:cs2}) and (\ref{eq:ffa}) provide two different expansions for the flavor fields.
 By equating them and using the orthonormal relations between the Dirac spinors, $a_{\alpha}(\p,\sigma,t)$ and $b_{\alpha}(\p,\sigma,t)$ can be expanded in terms of $a_{i}(\p,\sigma)$ and $b_{i}(\p,\sigma)$ (see app.~\ref{A}).

-The BV theory can be seen as an extension of the theory of coherent states in quantum mechanics to QFT~\cite{Perelomov:1986tf,Umezawa:1993yq}.
-One of the important features is the in-equivalence of states in the infinite volume limit.
+One of the important features of the BV theory is the in-equivalence of states in the infinite volume limit.
 Specifically, the flavor and mass eigenstates are orthogonal and the flavor eigenstates at different times are also orthogonal: